kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 Before you start: be sure to git fetch & git merge or git pull your latest source version from github.com or locally if maintained locally.

-The conversion takes the Wiki files, grabs the first paragraph (the definition) in each file, places it in the Spec-Up-T specification with a link to the Wiki, and also takes the definition from the Wiki file and adds a link to the Spec-Up-T specification with each term.
+The conversion takes the source files, grabs the first paragraph (the definition) in each file, places it in the Spec-Up-T specification with a link to the source, and also takes the definition from the source file and adds a link to the Spec-Up-T specification with each term.

 ```bash
 npm run convert